1. I DON’T HAVE THE TIME TO DIET

 Second, because we tend to have more available time as we grow older we tend to spend more time eating.
 People in their twenties and thirties are often rushing about looking after children or building up careers.
 They don’t have much time for long lunches or leisurely evening meals.

-But although these may be explanations for why people are overweight they do not provide an adequate defence.
+But although these may be explanations for why people are overweight they do not provide an adequate defense.

 Being aware of these hazards you should take care to watch your weight as you get older.
 You should be careful not to eat too much.
 And you should try to ensure that you take plenty of exercise.